 Yet again and again throughout his work, James Hillman marks down hope as illusory, unnecessary, and self-deceptive.
 Let us focus on him because his case against hope is, by and large, the same one everybody else makes, albeit in psychological dress.
 This case has enormous implications for contemporary leadership.

-“Hope takes us away from where we are,” Hillman insists in Kevan Jenson’s Surfing LA.
+“Hope takes us away from where we are,” Hillman insists in the film Surfing LA (Jenson).
 Hope prevents encountering the fullness of despair (Suicide and the Soul 89).
 Hope is a “fundamental deceit” (153).
 Engaging with dream and symptom requires abandoning the hope in daylife expectations and demands (The Dream and the Underworld 43).
 Hope cycling with despair subverts the depression of being fully in soul (Re-Visioning Psychology 99).
 “The vitality of a culture depends less on its hopes and its history than on its capacity to entertain willingly the divine and daimonic force of ideas” (Kinds of Power 23).
 The analytical focus is on the present without any escape into future hopes (A Blue Fire 159).
 In the historical example of Jews attacked by Hitler, “The dark eye that can see evil had been blinded by bright hopes in human progress and faith in goodwill and peace” (The Soul’s Code 239).

 Easy to find examples of what Hillman means.
 On the eve of the 2016 U.S. national election, Huffington Post predicted a 98% probability that Hilary Clinton would win.
 We “hope” that experts will solve global warming; that smart leaders will save us from crooked government; that green technologies will magically supersede dirty ones; that wrong will fail and right prevail.